gasto/KanjiMaestro/README.md

 •	Audio is clear and consise, perhaps some voice acting by myself and other voice actors for il maestro and dragon gestures.
 •	Animations are made in 3D or 2D animation tools and rendered in 2D so as to use sprites.
 Smooth animations with colourful characters and items.
 •	Music is tender and lobby-like.
 Lounge songs for the Kanji matching games, and adventure/epic tale style themes for the dragon mini-game.
+•Resolution:
+The game will support various resolutions:
+1920x1080p
+1680x1050
+1024x768
+And all the corrisponding resolutions bellow them following their ratios:
+16:9
+8:5
+4:3

+Resolutions need to be thought out since most of it will be sprite based, and the majority of monitors are of the aforementioned ratios.

 Hardware